cybriq/bls12_381-sign/README.md

 # BLS12-381 Curve Signature

+    This is a fork of this work to show Cybriq's contribution to this

 This repo contains Dusk Network's [implementation](https://github.com/bls12_381-sign/rust/bls12_381-sign) of the BLS Signatures using the BLS12-381 curve.
 This implementation currently only supports rogue-key attack resistant batching, and does not support distinct message verification.

 ## Rust